cc65/cc65/libsrc/float/readme.md

 NOT WORKING YET:

 - float values as in "12.34f" work, but "12.34" does not - should it?

-- compare, float const vs float const
+- addition, float constant + float variable (compiles but does not work)
 - substraction, float variable - float constant (compile error)
 - multiplication operator, float const * float const (compile error)
 - division operator, float const / float const

-- ternary operator (compile error)

-- addition, float constant + float variable (compiles but does not work)

 (and probably more :))